v26199/AI-Powered-Cold-Email-Generator/README.md

-# AI-Powered Cold Email Generator: Supercharge Your Outreach!
+# AI-BOT - Supercharge Your Outreach!

 ## Overview